 LJAF pursues a number of high-leverage philanthropic opportunities that fall outside of our existing programmatic areas.

-Laura and John Arnold Foundation's core objective is to address our nation's most pressing and persistent challenges using evidence-based, multi-disciplinary approaches.
+The Laura and John Arnold Foundation's core objective is to improve the lives of individuals by strengthening our social, governmental, and economic systems.